 When you are a low to moderate-income earner, you may think that homeownership is an unachievable dream.
 You look at the houses for sale and think that you can never afford to pay for a house of your own.

 However, you may be able to realize your dream when you take advantage of programs that are geared toward low and moderate-income earners, as well as first-time homebuyers.
-To find out if the HUD homes for sale can suit your home buying goals, contact Carl Chapman REALTOR at eXp Realty to learn more about finding and buying HUD homes today.
+To find out if the HUD homes for sale can suit your home buying goals, contact Carl Chapman REALTOR at West USA Realty to learn more about finding and buying HUD homes today.

 What is HUD?